What happened:

 What does this mean to me?

 HALOCK finds that many organizations are not implementing known-effective controls – such as router hardening, multifactor authentication (MFA), and credential protection – because they are overwhelmed and under-resourced.
-The burden is often left on the shoulders of IT staff to solve problems that they don’t have resources for.
+The burden is often left on the shoulders of IT staff to solve problems that they don’t have the resources for.

 Related threats